hyperledger/iroha-2-docs/src/guide/kotlin-java.md

         .also { println("ALL ACCOUNTS: ${it.map { a -> a.id.asString() }}") }
 ```

-And implement new method on class SendTransaction to your project.
+Then implement new method for class `SendTransaction` in your project.

 ```Kotlin
     suspend fun registerAccount(